California Chaparral Institute

 John Muir Project

 John Muir Project seeks to protect native wildlife, biodiversity, and natural processes on public forests, and to foster greater protection of our public lands through education, scientific research, and legal defense work.
 It is a project of Earth Island Institute, a nonprofit environmental organization founded by David Brower.
 Since 1999, John Muir Project has successfully appealed and litigated timber sales in the Sierra Nevada national forests, and during that time the total volume of logging there has decreased substantially.

 Los Padres ForestWatch

-The Sequoia ForestKeeper was launched in 2001 in response to the dire need for a community-based, non-profit organization in the southern Sierra Nevada region.
-Its mission is to protect and restore the ecosystems of the southern Sierra Nevada, including the Giant Sequoia National Monument and the Sequoia National Forest, through monitoring, education, enforcement of environmental laws and litigation.
-By acting as the eyes, ears and voice of the forest, the Sequoia ForestKeeper works to create solutions to inadequate land management practices; to promote land stewardship; to enforce existing laws and regulations; to implement public awareness programs; and to offer assistance to local land management agencies.
+Sequoia ForestKeeper was launched in 2001 in response to the need for a community-based organization to be a watchdog for Giant Sequoia National Monument and Sequoia National Forest in the southern Sierra Nevada region.
+Through monitoring, education, enforcement of environmental laws and litigation, Sequoia ForestKeeper works to create solutions to inadequate land management practices; to promote land stewardship; to enforce existing laws and regulations; to implement public awareness programs; and to offer assistance to local land management agencies.

 Wild Nature Institute